Donald Willard Ackman

 Origin: Saxon Germany

 Please note: This is not a complete list.
 The ACKMAN's are my adopted family and this page is mostly the direct lineage to me.
 For the complete list of known Ackman(n)'s in the family, please go to our website at Rootsweb Worldconnect ID "redbirdacres".
 Most of the original information was generously donated by my cousin Miss Ackman (name withheld by request).
 Thank you cousin! :o) Other contributions by other so noted relatives and sources.

 Karl Charles Ackmann and Wilhelmina DeWalt

-1. Karl Charles "Carl" Ackmann was born 1833 in Hesse-Kassel, GERMANY, and died July 03, 1902 in Mifflin Township, Allegheny County, PA.
+1. Karl Charles "Carl" Ackmann was born 1833 in Hesse-Kassel, GERMANY, and died July 03, 1902 in Mifflin Township, Allegheny County, Pennsylvania.
 He married Wilhelmina Dewalt 1854 in Germany or Pennsylvania.
-She was born March 28, 1832 in GERMANY, and died 1906 in Mifflin Township, Allegheny County, PA.
+She was born March 28, 1832 in GERMANY, and died 1906 in Mifflin Township, Allegheny County, Pennsylvania.